martinqt/Crypt/readme.md

 This has been tested with the 3.3 version of python on a windows 7 laptop.

-This is currently not intended to decrypt multiple messages but only the one in the input file.
-In the future it might also crypt messages.
+It is also able to crypt messages.

 Installing
 ----------